winterstream/exo-encounter-667/readme.md

 # EXO_encounter 667

 EXO_encounter 667 is a game of exploration.
-You play as an unmanned expedition to the remote exoplanet
+You play as an uncrewed expedition to the remote exoplanet
 [Gliese 667 Cc](https://en.wikipedia.org/wiki/Gliese_667_Cc) which
 crashes near ruins of unknown origin.
 What mysteries will you find?